April Events

 18: Yellowstone National Park - Opens north and west entrances - nps.gov/yell

-19: Annual Easter Egg Hunt on Town Square - Grab a bag or basket for the kids and head over to Town Square at 10 a.m. (promptly!) for the egg hunt and mingle with the Easter Bunny and other favorite characters.
+19: Annual Easter Egg Hunt in Town Square - Grab a bag or basket for the kids and head over to Town Square at 10 a.m. (promptly!) for the egg hunt and mingle with the Easter Bunny and other favorite characters.

 19: Pond Skim at Grand Targhee Resort - The most prestigious alpine Pond Skim ever, where skiers and riders skip, slide and swim across the ice-cold pond near the Targhee base area.
 Time: noon.
 Spectators are welcome to check out the event from the bottom of the course.